corinzio/WineCards/README.md

 # WineCards
-Wine tasting cards in the Italian ONAV style
+Wine tasting cards in the Italian ONAV style.